SammyMcSammyson/Banana-Republic/README.md

 - MEDIA QURIES - I need to work them out.
 - Write down my structure and my plan on paper - can change on the fly.
   Just remember Rocky

+---12/09/2024-2040---
+Spent some time planning how i want my page to look, I ahve all the elements I need in place and an image need to change font and some minor styling but will do for now.
+Shock since I planned it went a lot smoother than before.
+Also added a simple counter - bit janky need to fix but does the basics.
+Need to plan my code again properly.
+Overall good start I think.

+Going to watch Rocky now...